garfix/nli-go/web-demo/README.md

 ## Build the executable

-Inside the directory 'app', create the executable on the platform of choice (i.e. Linux)
+Inside the directory 'bin', create the executable on the platform of choice (i.e. Linux)

  go build nli.go